antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 To enable the designer in Visual Studio, go to Tools > Options > Environment > Preview Features and select the Use the preview Windows Forms designer for .NET Core apps option.

-The designer has all Windows Forms controls except `DataGridView` and `ToolStripContainer` (coming soon) and all other designer functionality, including: drag-and-drop, selection, move and resize, cut/copy/paste/delete of controls, integration with the Properties Window, events generation and more.
+The new designer supports all Windows Forms controls, except `DataGridView` and `ToolStripContainer` (coming soon).
+It include all other designer functionality you would expect, including: drag-and-drop, selection, move and resize, cut/copy/paste/delete of controls, integration with the Properties Window, events generation and more.

 Learn more in the [Windows Forms Designer for .NET Core Released](https://devblogs.microsoft.com/dotnet/windows-forms-designer-for-net-core-released/) post.